 - Bring your account current.
 As mentioned above, customers with delinquent accounts will need to pay any sums required to bring their accounts current before power can be restored.

 - Provide your Social Security number.
 New customers are generally required to provide a Social Security number.
 If you do not, your activation may be delayed.

-- Less-than-ideal credit?
-Be prepared to make a deposit.
+- Be prepared to make a deposit if you have less-than-ideal credit.
 Most utility companies conduct a “soft” pull of your credit during the application process.
 Based on this information, you may be required to pay a deposit prior to activation; requirements and deposit amounts will vary by utility.
 Have funds ready to make a deposit if you have less-than-ideal credit.
-And, keep in mind, if you need to make a deposit, you may not be able to get service same-day.
+And, keep in mind, if you need to make a deposit, you may not be able to get same-day service.

 Also, if the utility hasn’t installed smart meters at service points, it will need to send out a technician to activate service.